-Preview Look at lecture topic, read before class Attend Class Be attentive and engaged; take notes by hand Review Soon after class, briefly review your notes, fill in gaps, summarize key points, and think about the big picture Study Schedule several focused study sessions throughout the week for however long you can stay focused (20-30 min); set specific and realistic goals; reward yourself Check Understanding Is what you are doing working?
+Preview Look at lecture topic, read before class Attend Class Be attentive and engaged; take notes by hand Review Soon after class, briefly review your notes fill in gaps, summarize key points, and think about the big picture Study Schedule several focused study sessions throughout the week for however long you can stay focused (20-30 min); set specific and realistic goals; reward yourself Check Understanding Is what you are doing working?
 Change techniques if not.

-Less Effective Study Strategies:
+Less Effective Study Strategies

+- Listening to lectures

+- Reviewing notes over and over

+- Memorizing isolated facts

+Cramming at the last minute

-- Listening to lectures Rereading texts and highlighting information Reviewing notes over and over again - Memorizing isolated facts Cramming at the last minute
+- Rereading texts and highlighting information